 For families with little ones, a stop at Quaint Corner Children’s Museum and Discovery Center can provide hours of entertainment and education for children.
 The Mission of Quaint Corner is to teach children through engaging play, allowing tactile memory to hold better than lecture might.
 Built over four floors, each exhibit includes playtime and learning.
 From the third floor’s stuffed animal hospital to the basement’s climbing wall, children are engaged from the moment they step through the doors.
 Quaint Corner offers several special events throughout the year, including a visit from Santa and birthday parties.

-2000 Union Avenue, Altoona, PA 16601, Phone: 814-944-6830
+Address: 2000 Union Avenue, Altoona, PA 16601, Phone: 814-944-6830

 © Finelli’s Italian Villa

-Built from the ashes of the restaraunt Dutch Kitchen, Finell’s Italian Villa opened its doors in 1993.
+Built from the ashes of the restaraunt Dutch Kitchen, Finelli’s Italian Villa opened its doors in 1993.
 Since its opening, the family has remained the face of the restaurant, with the owners still acting as bartender, host, manager, and chef.
 The menu combines old-world Italian cuisine with American fine dining featuring fish, veal, beef, and chicken dishes.
 Along with soups and salad, appetizers are abundant.
 Some appetizers include drunken mushrooms, Grandma Gallo meat and cheese board, steamed mussels, and artichoke hearts cooked in garlic, wine, parmesan cheese, lemon, and butter.
 Enjoy a glass or bottle of wine with your meal.

-1808 4th Avenue, Altoona, PA 16602, Phone: 814-943-8510
+Address: 1808 4th Avenue, Altoona, PA 16602, Phone: 814-943-8510

-Mama Randazzo’s Pizzeria and Restaurant, Altoona, PA
+Have lunch at Mama Randazzo’s Pizzeria and Restaurant

 © Mama Randazzo’s Pizzeria and Restaurant

-This restaurant was founded by a first-generation of two immigrants from different provinces in Italy.
+Mama Randazzo’s Pizzeria and Restaurant was founded by a first-generation of two immigrants from different provinces in Italy.
 Mama Randazzo’s combines authentic Sicilian cuisine with American pizzeria specialties.
 Hot and cold subs, French fries, burgers, and wings round out normal American fare, while the Italian menu includes fresh pasta dishes, pizza, Stromboli, and calzones.
 Mama Randazzo is dedicated to keeping their ingredients fresh.
 Cheese is sliced and shredded in-house daily.
 All sauces are made with olive oil, fresh plum tomatoes, and basil.
 Fresh coffee beans also are ground daily to provide fresh espresso, cappuccino, and lattes.
 Patrons can order online, on-site, or by phone.

-1600 Broadway, Altoona, PA 16601, Phone: 814-943-9011
+Address: 1600 Broadway, Altoona, PA 16601, Phone: 814-943-9011